TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSets.rst

     wrap the value in inverted commas.
 You can also define settings in a separate file `settings.yaml`.
 See section below.
 Line 7: Dependencies
-    Load setup.typoscript, constants.typoscript, page.tsconfig and
+    Load :file:`setup.typoscript`, :file:`constants.typoscript`,
-    config.yaml from the site set definitions of this or other extensions.
+    :file:`page.tsconfig` and :file:`config.yaml` from the site set definitions of this or other extensions.
 These dependencies are loaded before your own site set.
 For example a dependency to a site set definition in your own site package and/or a dependency to a site set definition from another provider (vendor)

 ..  _site-sets-usage: